bunnytrack/BTNetInstantRespawn/README.md

 * The mutator is prevented from working in BunnyTrack maps which use the *BTME* package by Bloeb (at least versions <= v4).
 This is because BTME searches for and unloads any mods which contain the string `Insta` in their class names.
 This results in `InstantRespawn` being unloaded unnecessarily.
 This is an issue with BTME and not with BTNetInstantRespawn.
 A workaround is changing the name of the `InstantRespawn` class to something else, e.g. `IR`.

 ## Licence
 This mutator is released under the Creative Commons Attribution-NonCommercial-ShareAlike license.
 Visible, client-side attribution to BunnyTrack.net is required to use the mod and/or its code.
+This means you must display the following message to players when they enter your server: `[BTNet] This server uses the Instant Respawn mutator from BunnyTrack.net`.

 ## Version
 2021-04-03